ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_config/README.md

 - Environment Variable: `MAS_APP_SETTINGS_DOCLINKS_PVC_ACCESSMODE`
 - Default: `ReadWriteMany`

+### Kafka Image Processor (Civil Component)

+The following properties can be defined to configure the persistent volume for the Kafka Image Processor component when the Civil Infrastructure component is enabled.

+**Important:** As of Manage 9.2, these properties are **required** when the Civil Infrastructure component is enabled.
+They are not supported in earlier releases.
+The role automatically detects the Manage version and only includes these settings when Manage >= 9.2.

+#### manage_kafkaimageprocessor_pvc_storageclass
+Provide the persistent volume storage class to be used for Kafka Image Processor configuration.
+The PVC will be created with `ReadWriteMany` access mode as it must be shared between Manage/Civil and KafkaImageProcessor deployments.

+- **Optional** (automatically included when Civil component is enabled in Manage 9.2+)
+- Environment Variable: `MANAGE_KAFKAIMAGEPROCESSOR_PVC_STORAGECLASS`
+- Default: None - If not set, a default storage class will be auto-defined according to your cluster's available storage classes

+#### manage_kafkaimageprocessor_pvc_size
+Provide the persistent volume claim size to be used for Kafka Image Processor configuration.

+- **Optional** (automatically included when Civil component is enabled in Manage 9.2+)
+- Environment Variable: `MANAGE_KAFKAIMAGEPROCESSOR_PVC_SIZE`
+- Default: `10Gi`

 ### BIM (Building Information Models)

 The following properties can be defined to customize the persistent volumes for the Building Information Models setup for Manage.